 The most common bills of sale used in North Carolina include a general bill of sale, a bill of sale for a motor vehicle, a bill of sale for a boat, and a bill of sale for a gun.

 You'll also need to complete a Registration & Titling Application.
 If the title is lost, the seller can complete a statement of lost title.

+Sometimes.
 This varies from county to county.
 You should contact the Sheriff's office for your county.